More and more males are beginning to be aware of andropause.

-Ismail was happily married with 3 grown up children and 4 grandchildren.
-However, in the last year, his relationship with his family has become more strained as he frequently became irrationally angry, and suffered from hot flushes which was an embarrassment.
+Ismail was happily married with 3 grown-up children and 4 grandchildren.
+However, in the last year, his relationship with his family has become more strained as he frequently became irrationally angry, and suffered from hot flushes which were an embarrassment.
 He has a history of hypertension and high cholesterol which is under medication control.

 He has seen other doctors and was told that everything was normal and one even suggested for him to see a psychologist.
 When he saw me, I reassured him that I would exhaust all diagnostic means.